 We are currently planning for the 2nd Annual MSCC.
 We have simplified the registration form and the categories of participants.
 All boat entrants must be approved by the MSCC, see Small Craft Definition below.

 *Non-profit fee may be reduced or waived based on event participation (lectures, demos)

 Bring Your Own Boat (BYOB): Non-commercial boat owners only. $20 for the weekend, free admission for owner and crew.
 Land and/or water display.

 Small Craft Definition for the MSCC.
 It's sort of you know it when you see it, but here are the general guidelines:

-If you would like an invitation or more information contact us at Info@SmallCraftCelebration.com.CLICK HERE FOR TICKETS
+If you have a question or would like more information contact us at Info@SmallCraftCelebration.com.

 Below is a list of some of the MSCC exhibitors.
 If you have a small boat, build or design small boats, have a business or organization involved with small craft and would like an invitation to this celebration please contact us at Info@SmallCraftCelebration.com

 Tim Estabrook's Serendipity design, 15ft.
 LOA and a variation of a Marblehead Skiff.
-Planned in White Pine over Locust and White Oak frames.
+Planked in White Pine over Locust and White Oak frames.